destrofer/xmemcached/README.md

 	esac

 	exit 0

+While editing you might want to change `LD_LIBRARY_PATH` variable to match it to your current mono version.
-Then execute following command:
+After script was created execute following commands:

+	chmod +x /bin/xmemcached
+	chmod +x /etc/init.d/xmemcached
+	mkdir /etc/xmemcached
 	update-rc.d xmemcached defaults 20 80

-After installation you must create a configuration file before starting the service.
+Before starting the service you must create a configuration file (see next section).

 This installation instruction applies to Debian and Ubuntu linux distributions and may differ for other distributions.